 Pelvic Organ Prolapse Surgery in Edmond, OK

 Dr. Michael Glass is a board-certified OBGYN specialed in treating pelvic organ prolapse using minimally invasive robotic surgery.
 Dr. Glass will take the time to answer all of your questions about pelvic organ prolapse and your surgical treatment options.
-Call (405) 341-9996 to schedule an appointment in Edmond, OK today!
+Call (405) 341-9996 to schedule an appointment at our gynecology office in Edmond, OK today!

 Pelvic Organ Prolapse Surgery

 Learn about pelvic organ prolapse repair and understand your options https://www.ncbi.nlm.nih.gov/pubmed/24142054

 The muscles and connective tissues supporting your pelvic organs (uterus, bladder, and rectum) can weaken, causing the organs to slip down (prolapse) from their usual positions.
 When pelvic organ prolapse occurs symptoms may include pressure or discomfort in your pelvic area, a bulge in your vagina, tissue moving out of your vagina, and urinary incontinence.1 Pelvic organ prolapse is surprisingly common.
 Between 3 and 6 percent of women notice symptoms, and vaginal examinations show that up to 50 percent of women have some degree of pelvic organ prolapse.2

 To diagnose pelvic organ prolapse, your doctor may ask you for your medical history and may do a vaginal and rectal exam, either while you are laying down, standing, or both.
 You may be asked to cough during the exam to see if you leak urine and you may be checked to see how completely your bladder empties.3